MichaelRumpler/GestureSample/README.md

 In `BoxViewXaml` the view is built in XAML but the event handlers for the red box are methods in the code behind in `BoxViewXaml.xaml.cs`.
 The green box binds to `Commands` in the view model again, this time shown how this is done in XAML.

-## Contact
+## Problems with MR.Gestures

-If you have any questions, then please read through the whole page [https://www.mrgestures.com](https://www.mrgestures.com).
+If you have any problems, then please read through the whole page [https://www.mrgestures.com](https://www.mrgestures.com).
 There is a lot of information there.
 Especially in the [FAQ](https://www.mrgestures.com/#FAQs) and [Documentation](https://www.mrgestures.com/#Documentation) sections.

-If you still have any issues, then you can file them [here](https://github.com/MichaelRumpler/GestureSample/issues), send an email to mrgestures@mrumpler.at or a tweet [@MRGestures](https://twitter.com/MRGestures).
+If you still have any issues, then you can find the source of MR.Gestures in [this repository](https://github.com/MichaelRumpler/MR.Gestures).
+If you run into any problems, then please use it as project reference and debug it.
+If you still cannot resolve it, then open an issue here or in the MR.Gestures repo.

+It would also help if you could add a test page to the GestureSample which reproduces the problem.
+The View goes in `GestureSample/Views/Tests`, if you need a ViewModel then place it in `GestureSample/ViewModels/Tests` and then add a line in `MainPage.xaml.cs` in the [PageConfig Tests section](https://github.com/MichaelRumpler/GestureSample/blob/master/GestureSample/Views/MainPage.xaml.cs#L71).
+This should show the new test page in the navigation.